 - Authentication procedures: Develop and follow robust authentication procedures, especially for financial transactions and important contracts.

 - Use digital signatures: Consider using digital signatures for electronic documents, as they provide a higher level of security.
+These cryptographic tools make it much safer to sign a pdf online than relying on traditional methods.

 - Secure access: Restrict access to sensitive documents and accounts.
 Only authorized personnel should have access.